vu-greenlab-2023/android-runner/AndroidRunner/Plugins/perfume_js/README.md

 ```

 ## Configuration
-Below shows an example of the plugin setup in the configuration file:
+Below shows an example of the plugin setup in the configuration file(**Note**: Also available for fid, lcp, cls and tbt):

 ```
   "profilers":{